kantega/kson/readme.md

   }
 ```

-Now, in json, an array can interchange its the types of its element, meaning you can mix numbers, string objects etc.
+Now, in JSON, an array can interchange its the types of its element, meaning you can mix numbers, string objects etc.
-In a typed language (like java), that sort of structure is called an HList (for Heterogenous List).
+In a typed language (like Java), that sort of structure is called an HList (for Heterogenous List).
 You basically
 have to provide a converter for all the elements which makes it a bit more complicated.
-Lets save that for later.
+Let's save that for later.

 ###Objects
 The crux of any conversion is of course nested objects.
-Since json is a tree, we only care about directed
+Since JSON is a tree, we only care about directed
-asyclic object-graphs.
+acyclic object-graphs.
 (If there is a cycle, you will get a stack overflow or an infinite loop)

 Again, as with arrays, it seems intuitive that if we know how to encode the contents of an object, we can encode
 the object itself.
 But since each field in the object can have its own type, we have to supply the
 encoder with encoders for all the fields, plus the field names.
 Since the fieldname-fieldvalue pair has no
-json representation, we use the fj tuple type (`P2`) to represent the pair: `P2<String,JsonValue>`.
+JSON representation, we use the fj tuple type (`P2`) to represent the pair: `P2<String,JsonValue>`.
 An object basically consists of a list of pairs, so we provide a list of fieldnames and converters to the
 object converter.